Hastings Arthur Wise: Crime

 Hastings Wise was an ex-convict who had served prison time for bank robbery and receipt of stolen goods before obtaining a technical degree and, eventually, finding employment at R.E.
 Phelon.
 He had no criminal convictions for the approximately fifteen years between his release from prison and the murders of 1997.
 According to his pastor, in eleven years, he had "hardly ever" missed a week of Sunday services.

 The motive for the murders was Wise's termination of employment with the factory following a confrontation with a supervisor eleven weeks earlier.
 Wise had worked there as a machine operator for more than four years until his firing in July 1997.
 After his dismissal, Wise told co-workers he would "be back."

-Testimony was presented at trial that he had felt discriminated against for his African-American race all his life.
-The jobs he wanted were given to white employees by a white personnel director.
+Testimony was presented at trial that he had felt discriminated against for being African American throughout his life and that the jobs he wanted were given to white employees by a white personnel director.
 Wise killed the director, and three other white workers as well.

 On September 15, the day of the murders, Hastings Wise drove into the Phelon employee parking lot for a scheduled meeting to pick up a box of personal items from Stanley Vance, a security guard.
 Instead, he shot Vance in the chest with a semi-automatic pistol.
 Wise tore out the guard station's phone lines and told Vance, "I got things to do."
 Vance survived his injuries.

 Wise then entered the main building, first going to the personnel office, where he fatally shot Charles Griffeth, the man who had fired him, twice in the back.
 Griffeth was 56 years old.

 The next victims were in the tool and die area.
 He fired rapidly, killing David Wayne Moore, 30, and Ernest Leonard Filyaw, 31.
 Two other people were injured in this area.
 According to news reports, Moore and Filyaw were both engaged to be married at the time of their murders.
 According to court documents, Wise had wanted a promotion to the tool and die area where Moore and Filyaw worked, but had not gotten it.

 The last victim was Esther Sheryl Wood, 27, who held a quality control position.
 He first shot her in the back and leg and then, in what Aiken County prosecutor Barbara Morgan described as "execution-style," shot her in the head.
 Contemporary news reports stated he had been denied a promotion to Wood's job.

 Wise reloaded several times as he walked through the plant, shooting and screaming something incomprehensible to the witnesses who later testified at trial.
 Police recovered four empty magazines, each with a capacity of 8 bullets.
 There were also four full magazines and 123 more bullets.

 After Wise reached the upper floor of the plant, he lay down and swallowed insecticide in a suicide attempt.
 He was semi-conscious when police located him.